 - The Nordic Angle

-- Setting the Stage – what are the challenges youth and young adults are facing?
-What challenges does the healthcre system face today.
-Presented by Morten Ørbek, Head of Department,
+- Setting the Stage – What are the challenges youth and young adults facing?
+What have we experienced, and where do we go from here?

 - Panel debate